jankapunkt/latexcv/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)
 [![GitLicense](https://gitlicense.com/badge/jankapunkt/latexcv)](https://gitlicense.com/license/jankapunkt/latexcv)

-A collection of simple and easy to use, yet powerful LaTex templates for CV and resume.
+A collection of simple and easy to use, yet powerful LaTex templates for CVs and resumes.
 All of them are self designed and self implemented and not copied from template collections.

-If there are any problems, please create an issue.
-I will fix it asap. **Contributors are very welcome**.
+If there are any problems, please create an issue or - even better - a pull request. **Contributors are very welcome**.

 ## Gallery